Ghiara/MRL-Inference-Reutilization/README.md

    ```bash
    unset LD_PRELOAD
    ```
+2. For error: Could not load the Qt platform plugin "xcb"... check the follwoing [link](https://stackoverflow.com/questions/71088095/opencv-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-fou).

  **NOTE**
 The results shown in final_results for the agents walker and hopper might differ if rerun.
 The reason is that these agent were trained with a different dt and skip_frames as in the source code from the mujoco installation.
 To replicate the experiments, the source code must be change to mimic the dt and skip_frames of the cheetah.